-- Delegated where a scheme is approved in principle but there are fine details with regard to procurement and costs that have been delegated to the Commissioner's Joint CFO for final approval.
-Joint PCCCFO delegations are limited to the financial amounts included for the scheme within the capital programme plus a variance of up to 10% or £100,000 whichever is the lower.
-The PCCJoint CFO may vire from capital reserves to fund any balance for the scheme within the delegated limit. - Indicative Where a scheme requires a full detailed business case to be submitted to th Commissioner for formal approval, t.
-The information requirements for schemes subject t

-PCCJoint CFO approval are subject to agreement with the PCCJoint CFO.
+- Delegated where a scheme is approved in principle but there are fine details with regard to procurement and costs that have been delegated to the Joint CFO for final approval.
+Joint CFO delegations are limited to the financial amounts included for the scheme within the capital programme plus a variance of up to 10% or £100,000 whichever is the lower.
+The Joint CFO may vire from capital reserves to fund any balance for the scheme within the delegated limit. - Indicative Where a scheme requires a full detailed business case to be submitted to the Commissioner for formal approval, the information requirements are subject to agreement with the Joint CFO.

-- Approve the estates, fleet and ICT strategy together with other proposals and plans for assets involving significant investment, together comprising the capital programme. - Approve a fully funded long term capital programme including approval of those capital schemes that can commence and those that are subject to business case approval. - Agree the annual capital programme, and how it is to be financed. - Approve delegations to the Joint Chief Finance Officer in respect of managing the capital programme, including the commencement of capital schemes subject to business case - Receive monitoring reports on the implementation of the approved programme - Provide consent for the CC to enter into contracts for the acquisition of assets
+- Approve the estates, fleet and ICTDigital Data & Technology strategy together with other proposals and plans for assets involving significant investment, together comprising the capital programme. - Approve a fully funded long term capital programme including approval of those capital schemes that can commence and those that are subject to business case approval. - Agree the annual capital programme, and how it is to be financed. - Approve delegations to the Joint Chief Finance Officer in respect of managing the capital programme, including the commencement of capital schemes subject to business case - Receive monitoring reports on the implementation of the approved programme - Provide consent for the CC to enter into contracts for the acquisition of assets

-- Working with the Deputy Chief Finance Officer to secure the development and implementation of capital strategies as part of the development of the Medium Term Financial Strategy for consideration and approval by the Commissioner. - Submit a capital programme to the Commissioner for approval within the overall de-minimus limits set out in section G and including recommendations regarding the approval of capital schemes as firm or delegated, setting out the reason for the recommendation. - Identify, in consultation with the CCCFO, available sources of funding the capital programme including the identification of potential capital receipts from disposal of property.
+- Working with the Deputy Chief Finance Officer to secure the development and implementation of capital strategies as part of the development of the Medium Term Financial Strategy for consideration and approval by the Commissioner. - Submit a capital programme to the Commissioner for approval within the overall de-minimus limits set out in section G and including recommendations regarding the approval of capital schemes as firm or delegated, setting out the reason for the recommendation. - Identify available sources of funding the capital programme, including the identification of potential capital receipts from disposal of property.